Bula (horse): 1973/1974 Season: Novice Chasing

 After his hurdling defeats, Fred Winter decided to send Bula chasing, a discipline that he took to immediately despite being relatively old to begin chasing.
 In his first race over fences, he won the Wilderwick Novices’ Chase at Lingfield by twelve lengths, and followed up by winning the Black and White Whisky Gold Cup at Ascot by twenty lengths.
-In the latter race, his main rival had been Captain Christy (who went on to win that season’s Gold Cup as a novice), but he unseated at the second last fence, leaving Bula to win.
+In the latter race, his main rival had been Captain Christy who went on to win that season’s Gold Cup as a novice), but he unseated at the second last fence, leaving Bula to win.

-Bula then won the Bath Novices’ Chase at Cheltenham by four lengths and, despite a mix up with the entry system, the Benson & Hedges Novices Chase by fifteen lengths at Sandown.
+Bula then won the Bath Novices' Chase at Cheltenham by four lengths and, despite a mix up with the entry system, the Benson & Hedges Novices Chase by fifteen lengths at Sandown.
 In his next race, the Stones Ginger Wine Chase at Sandown, Bula fell at the fourteenth fence but bounced back in his final race of the season, the Geoffrey Gilbey Memorial Chase at Newbury, where he beat Notification by six lengths.

 1974/1975 Season: Chasing

 Bula had a somewhat mixed campaign this season.
-He did not race until January after suffering an injury but beat top-cclass chaser Tingle Creek at Sandown, the course where he usually dominated.
+He did not race until January after suffering an injury but beat top-class chaser Tingle Creek at Sandown, the course where he usually dominated.
 He then followed that up with a five-length defeat of Royal Relief and Arkle Trophy winner Canasta Lad in a two-mile chase at Sandown.

 In the Newbury Spring Handicap Chase, Shock Result beat not only Bula, who had been odds on to win, but Bula’s top-class stablemate Pendil, a dual winner of the King George VI Chase.
 Bula then stepped up in trip to three miles in the Fairlawne Chase at Windsor, where he defeated Royal Relief and Manicou Bay by eight lengths.

 Having proven that he could stay three miles, Bula was entered into the Cheltenham Gold Cup in an attempt to be the first horse to win that race after winning the Champion Hurdle.
 The heavy going took its toll on the field, and as Captain Christy and former Gold Cup winner The Dikler were pulled up, Bula made a vital mistake at the last and finished third by six lengths to Ten Up and Soothsayer.
 Some felt that without the jumping error and on better ground, Bula may well have won the race.

 That effort may have left a mark on Bula, as he fell in his final race of the season behind Summerville in the Welsh Champion Chase.